All Content

 Hidden harm: the impact of medications on our environment

-Dr Daniel Thomas emphasises the dangers of multiple medications on patient health and the environment.
+Dr Thomas Daniels emphasises the dangers of multiple medications on patient health and the environment.
 Highlighting that unnecessary prescriptions contribute to adverse drug reactions and healthcare emissions.
 Advocating for reducing prescriptions and involving patients in decisions to improve both health outcomes and sustainability.

 Video